EnMasseProject/enmasse/documentation/address-model/resource-definitions.md

         "plan": "small", // Required.
 This is the aggregate 'size' of the address space (i.e. controls how
                          // many addresses and how many resources each address may consume "endpoints": { // Optional.
-If not provided, the default generated hostnames will be provided "messaging" { // Required.
+If not provided, the default generated hostnames will be provided "messaging": { // Required.
 The available types are defined by the address space type "host": "messaging.example.com", // Optional.
 The host name for this endpoint to use for routing by the load balancer
                 "cert": { // Optional.
 Self-signed certificates are generated if not specified "provider": "secret", // Provider of certs may be through secrets or ACME.
 For 'secret', the secret name must be passed